GeekTrainer/help-desk-bot-lab/Node/exercise2-TicketSubmissionDialog.md

 The following software is required for completing this exercise:

 * [Latest Node.js with NPM](https://nodejs.org/en/download/)
-* A code editor like [Visual Studio Code](https://code.visualstudio.com/download) or Visual Studio 2017 Community, Professional, or Enterprise
+* A code editor like [Visual Studio Code](https://code.visualstudio.com/download) (preferred) or Visual Studio 2017 Community or higher
 * The [Bot Framework Emulator](https://emulator.botframework.com/)

 ## Lab Notes